 SSRIs and SNRIs are medicines for the treatment of conditions such as depression and anxiety.
 They affect the transmission of chemical messages in the brain and nervous system.

-These medicines, however, are not authorised EU-wide for the treatment of depression and anxiety disorders in children or adolescents.
+These medicines, however, are not authorised European Union (EU)-wide for the treatment of depression and anxiety disorders in children or adolescents.
 Nevertheless, a decision may sometimes be taken by the physician, based on clinical necessity, to treat such patients.

-- 2. Why did the EMEA/ CHMP review these products?
+- 2. Why did the Agency / CHMP review these products?

 Due to emerging data from clinical trials in SSRIs and SNRIs in children and adolescents showing an increased risk of suicidal behaviour, the European Commission requested the CHMP to review the safety of these products and to give an opinion on whether regulatory action was warranted.